-(2) Dr. Churchwell received this compensation for his service on our Board and as member of the Compensation Committee.
+(5) Dr. Isacson received this compensation for his service on our Board and as a member of the Compensation Committee and as a member of the Science Committee.

-(8) Dr. Mendelsohn received this compensation for his service on our Board and as a member of the Nominating and Corporate Governance Committee.
+(6) Ms. Lovell received this compensation for her service on our Board and as a member of the Audit Committee.